onewelcome/ios-example-app/docs/1Interface.md

 ### checkPin(successCallback, errorCallback, pin)
 Validates the PIN entered by the user.
 Can only be called within the authorization flow.
 In case of success, the authorize function decides the next step.
 If something goes wrong, the errorCallback is called.

 If the PIN has an invalid format (too long, too short, invalid characters), it will count as verification attempt.
+If application uses native pin screens, PIN validation is done internally.

 An INVALID_ACTION is returned if no authorization transaction is registered.